 If the dish provides four servings, then each contains 2% of a tablespoon of alcohol.

-It’s easy to calculate other alcohol amounts per serving with other amounts and proofs.
+So it’s easy to calculate other alcohol amounts per serving with other amounts and proofs.

 III.
 Reasons for Not Drinking

 Reasons for not consuming alcohol vary widely.